-- Applications have a 6-character application name.

-- Applications reside as text files in the SYSPRO .../base/settings/AppDesigner folder.

-- Project files reside in the .../base/settings/AppDesigner/Projects folder.

-- There is a .../base/settings/AppDesigner/Resources folder which can be used to hold any special resources that the application may need.

-- In a client/server installation, the Applications in the AppDesigner folder and the Resources folder are synchronized with the main server.
+- Applications have a 6-character application name. - Applications reside as text files in the SYSPRO .../base/settings/AppDesigner folder. - Project files reside in the .../base/settings/AppDesigner/Projects folder. - There is a .../base/settings/AppDesigner/Resources folder which can be used to hold any special resources that the application may need. - In a client/server installation, the Applications in the AppDesigner folder and the Resources folder are synchronized with the main server.

-- Note: The Projects folder is not synchronized: this is a personal development tool for a developer and as such, resides on the local machine of each developer.
+Note: The Projects folder is not synchronized: this is a personal development tool for a developer and as such, resides on each developer's local machine.

-- Hard coded folder names should be avoided, and relative folder names should always be used.
-In this way the application does not become bound to a specific SYSPRO installation.
+- Avoid hard coded folder names and always use relative folder names.
+In this way, the application does not become bound to a specific SYSPRO installation.

 - The VBScript editor exposes the following useful System Variables that help construct relative folder names:

 - BaseSettingsFolder

 - Company

 - MultiMediaPath

 - VBSModulesPath

 - The Application Designer also exposes a special keyword syntax for pointing at the Resources folder using the keyword {resources} in the path for various controls:

 - Flowgraph

 - Notepad

 - Image viewer

 - Document viewer

 - Syntax Editor

 - XAML control